An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

-First found in Bourgogne, where this distinguished family has held a family seat since ancient times.
+First found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where this distinguished family has held a family seat since ancient times.

 This web page shows only a small excerpt of our Courcelles research.
 Another 329 words(24 lines of text) covering the years 1418, 1439, 1514, 1600, 1700, 1586, 1659, 1626, 1698, 1665 and 1672 are included under the topic Early Courcelles History in all our PDF Extended History products.

 Another 57 words(4 lines of text) are included under the topic Early Courcelles Notables in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Louis Courcel, who arrived in Louisiana in 1719; Peter Courcell, who arrived in Philadelphia in 1806; and Mary Catharine Coursol, who was naturalized in Charles Town [Charleston], South Carolina in 1831.
 Jacques Coursol, married Marguerite-Renée Monteil in Verchères, Quebec in 1727.

 The Courcelles Family Crest was acquired from the Houseofnames.com archives.
 The Courcelles Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 7 February 2014 at 08:30.

 houseofnames.com is an internet property owned by Swyrich Corporation.